-The Principal of STBE and the Principals of the other Taylor Yard Schools will determine the sports programs and levels based on the athletic facilities that are available for competitive sports.
-They will meet with the Director of Interscholastic Athletics to determine when an Athletic Program can begin at the school site.
-The Principals will determine the budget, including the purchase of all necessary equipment and supplies.
+The Principal of STBE will determine the sports programs and levels based on the athletic facilities that are available for competitive sports.
+The Principal will meet with the Director of Interscholastic Athletics to determine when an Athletic Program can begin at the school site.
+The Principal will determine the budget, including the purchase of all necessary equipment and supplies.
 They will hire an Athletic Director, who will serve at their discretion.
 The Athletic Director will hire coaches, and review IAC and CIF rules with them.
-The Athletic Director meet regularly with the coaches to review health and safety concerns, athletic student paperwork, and coaching requirements.
+The Athletic Director meets regularly with the coaches to review health and safety concerns, athletic student paperwork, and coaching requirements.

-STBE's proposed bell schedule for the 2011-2012 school year will provide opportunities for students to enroll in additional classes as needed.
+STBE's proposed bell schedule for the 2012-2013 school year will provide opportunities for students to enroll in additional classes as needed.
 For example, for students needing extra support for mathematics, time will be made available for in-depth exploration of concepts which will enhance opportunities for mastery of course level skills and content.
 Also, more time will be used to provide support for EL students with regards to language acquisition.
 Our schedule will incorporate an Advisory period four times a day and Professional Development opportunities for staff.
 STBE faculty and administration will meet LAUSD and California state requirements for minutes of instruction.

-STBE will utilize a 4X4 Block schedule that will provide flexibility, create an engaging setting, and strengthen learning by allowing students to maximize their learning by enabling students to take more courses during the academic year.
+STBE will utilize a modified traditional schedule which incorporates advisories, which will create an engaging setting, and strengthen learning by allowing students to maximize their learning during the academic year.
 STBE will create a comprehensive curriculum and access to career pathway courses, field experience, and internships that might not have otherwise been available to students.
 This schedule also enables teachers to utilize the RTI Model during their advisory period to provide intervention for students who are having academic difficulties.
 In their advisory period, students will also develop communication, decision making and goal setting skills.
 During advisories, teachers will spend time with students to promote self-confidence and motivation, introduce study and learning skills and advise students on post-secondary options.